kimar/spotify-party-jukebox/README.md

 Spotify Jukebox is a free Spotify-powered app that lets your guests choose which music should be played using their smartphones.

+This is a fork of the great [Festify App](https://github.com/festify/app).
+Google Analytics as well as assets which might be related to copyrights (such as the name, icon etc.) have been removed.

 ## Building

 ### Dependencies